-The bill H. 3028 proposes an amendment to Section 16-25-120 of the South Carolina Code of Laws, which pertains to the release on bond for violent offenders and domestic violence offenders.
+The bill H. 3028 proposes an amendment to Section 16-25-120 of the South Carolina Code of Laws, which pertains to the release on bond for individuals charged with violent offenses and domestic violence.
 The amendment allows courts to place individuals charged with domestic violence offenses under surveillance using an active electronic monitoring device instead of, or in addition to, setting a bond.
 This device must continuously record the individual's location and provide the victim access to this information.
 The law enforcement agency responsible for the case will oversee the monitoring and ensure compliance with the new provisions.

 Additionally, the bill outlines specific responsibilities for individuals under electronic monitoring, including maintaining the device and reporting any damage.
-It also stipulates that the monitored individual will bear the costs associated with the electronic monitoring, although exemptions may be granted in cases of financial hardship.
-Penalties for tampering with the device are also included, with the court having discretion over the punishment.
-The bill is set to take effect upon the Governor's approval.
+It also establishes penalties for tampering with the device and stipulates that individuals will be responsible for the costs associated with the monitoring, although exemptions may be granted in cases of financial hardship.
+The bill emphasizes the importance of the monitoring system in protecting victims and ensuring compliance with court orders.
+The act will take effect upon approval by the Governor.

 Statutes affected: 12/05/2024: 16-25-120